go-lang-plugin-org/go-lang-idea-plugin/README 0.9.16.md

 This version has been almost complete reworked from ground up to fix many of the previous version issues with resolving and other problems.

-We've also removed the dependency on system variables and we we are using a IntelliJ IDEA based approach.
+We've also removed the dependency on system variables and we are using a IntelliJ IDEA based approach.

 Please help us finding them by submitting a proper bug report to the [repository](https://github.com/go-lang-plugin-org/go-lang-idea-plugin/issues?state=open)